-University Placement Service for Our English Students,
+University Placement Service

 Are you planning on applying to a university in the UK after your English course?
 All Bloomsbury International students are invited to use our free university placement service.

 Using their vast knowledge and experience, expert counsellors will provide you with professional information, advice and guidance to help you secure a place at a UK university.
 The counsellors have links with many universities located all around the UK and will suggest the best university course for you depending on your abilities, requirements and personal goals.
 As well as helping you to choose a university, they will also support you through every step of the application process.

 To apply for a course in the UK it is essential that you understand how your attained qualification compares to a British equivalent.

 Below is a brief introduction to the education system and study options within England.